Seoca Lithiotis Limestone: Description

 The formation is ~450 m thick and comprises well-bedded light brown to light grey limestones organized into meter-scale shoaling-upward cycles.
 Typical microfacies include lumachelle beds of Plicatostylidae, bioclastic packstone/wackestone, oncoid–peloid grainstone, and fenestral pelmicrites.
 Fenestral textures, vadose features (mouldic/corrosion voids with meteoric cements) and intermittent nodular horizons occur toward the top of cycles.
 Deposition took place in intratidal to supratidal lagoons along the platform interior; the uppermost part records opening toward deeper settings that were rapidly blanketed by Aalenian oolites.
 The base lies on Late Triassic Lofer Limestones without angular discordance; the top transitions sharply to Aalenian oolitic sands (Oolites of Mt.
 Rumija II).
 The Liassic age (likely Pliensbachian–early Toarcian) is constrained by the Plicatostylidae facies, Foraminifera content and upward passage into Middle Jurassic oolitic units documented on Rumija.
-The main unit at Budoš is lithologically almost identical to the major fossiliferous levels of the Rotzo Formation, composed by bituminous limestones and marly limestones (fenestrate limestones and tempestites) with several episodes of emersions, all of coastal origin and rich in plant detritus and leaf remains, connected to the typical Lithiotis reefs found in the Pliensbachian-Toarcian carbonate platforms in the Adriatic region.
+The main unit at Budoš is lithologically almost identical to the major fossiliferous levels of the Rotzo Formation, composed of bituminous limestones and marly limestones (fenestrate limestones and tempestites) with several episodes of emersion, all of coastal origin and rich in plant detritus and leaf remains, connected to the typical Lithiotis reefs found in the Pliensbachian–Toarcian carbonate platforms of the Adriatic region.

-The unit is mostly known by its rich macroflora, the most complete of the Mediterranean Toarcian realm along with the Marne di Monte Serrone, with several characteristics, such as the abundant presence of thermophilic Bennettitales and the dominance of the Seed Fern Pachypteris, that grew on semi-arid climates.
-This particular province is characterized by fossil plants that belonged to the specific vegetation of intra-oceanic islands with the dominance of "Mangrove" type swamps were Pachypteris dominated, and drier vegetation within the island regions of "Maquis shrubland" type (probably a number of species of the genera Brachyphyllum and Pagiophylum).
-The nearest emgerged areas were present in the terrains of Sinjavina and Durmitor, marked by a paleorelief of Jurassic Bauxite-abundant deposits within karstified limestones and rare dolomites.
+The unit is mostly known by its rich macroflora, the most complete of the Mediterranean Toarcian realm along with the Marne di Monte Serrone, with several characteristics, such as the abundant presence of thermophilic Bennettitales and the dominance of the Seed Fern Pachypteris, that grew in semi-arid climates.
+This particular province is characterized by fossil plants that belonged to the specific vegetation of intra-oceanic islands with the dominance of "mangrove"-type swamps where Pachypteris dominated, and drier vegetation within the island regions of "Maquis shrubland" type (probably a number of species of the genera Brachyphyllum and Pagiophylum).
+The nearest emerged areas were present in the terrains of Sinjavina and Durmitor, marked by a paleorelief of Jurassic Bauxite-abundant deposits within karstified limestones and rare dolomites.